ABV Calculator ABV Calculator: Alcohol by Volume for Beer & Cocktails

 How does mash temperature affect ABV?

-How do I lower or raise ABV in my recipe?
+How do I increase or decrease ABV in my recipe?

 Is ABV the same as alcohol units?